drhammed/drhammed/README.md

  - **Duration**: Jul '24 — Present
  - **Location**: Montreal, Canada

-     - Package Development: Developed a comprehensive Python package named GDriveOps to streamline interactions with Google Drive, enabling seamless file operations such as download, upload, and conversion.
+     - **Package Development**: Developed a comprehensive Python package named _GDriveOps_ to streamline interactions with Google Drive, enabling seamless file operations such as download, upload, and conversion.
-     - File Management Functions: Implemented core functions for downloading PDFs from Google Drive, converting PDFs to text, and uploading text files back to Google Drive, ensuring efficient file handling and processing.
+     - **File Management Functions**: Implemented core functions for downloading PDFs from Google Drive, converting PDFs to text, and uploading text files back to Google Drive, ensuring efficient file handling and processing.
-     - Error Handling and Optimization: Integrated robust error handling and optimization techniques to ensure the package performs reliably under several conditions and minimizes potential disruptions during file operations.
+     - **Error Handling and Optimization**: Integrated robust error handling and optimization techniques to ensure the package performs reliably under several conditions and minimizes potential disruptions during file operations.
-     - Unit Testing: Designed and implemented extensive unit tests to ensure the reliability and correctness of the package's functionalities, achieving high code coverage and maintaining code quality.
+     - **Unit Testing**: Designed and implemented extensive unit tests to ensure the reliability and correctness of the package's functionalities, achieving high code coverage and maintaining code quality.
-     - Documentation and Usability: Provided comprehensive documentation, including usage examples and detailed instructions, to facilitate ease of use and quick integration for end-users and developers.
+     - **Documentation and Usability**: Provided comprehensive documentation, including usage examples and detailed instructions, to facilitate ease of use and quick integration for end-users and developers.
-     - Modular Design: Adopted a modular design approach, allowing for easy maintenance, extension, and customization of the package, catering to different user requirements and evolving project needs.
+     - **Modular Design**: Adopted a modular design approach, allowing for easy maintenance, extension, and customization of the package, catering to different user requirements and evolving project needs.
-     - Version Control and Collaboration: Utilized GitHub for version control and collaborative development, maintaining a well-structured and organized repository to support community contributions and continuous improvement.
+     - **Version Control and Collaboration**: Utilized GitHub for version control and collaborative development, maintaining a well-structured and organized repository to support community contributions and continuous improvement.
-     - API Integration: Implemented flexible API integration capabilities to enhance the package's interoperability with other tools and services, providing users with a versatile and powerful solution for Google Drive operations.
+     - **API Integration**: Implemented flexible API integration capabilities to enhance the package's interoperability with other tools and services, providing users with a versatile and powerful solution for Google Drive operations.

 ### [Chatbot for Scholarship Information](https://scholarship-chatbot-24.streamlit.app/)